 Speechy's Bride Speech

-I gave a bride’s speech when I got hitched back in 2014.
+I gave a bride’s speech when I got hitched back in 2012.
 I’d been desperate to get married for ages (terrible feminist) so when he (finally) proposed I was relieved to discover he was also keen to ‘get on with it’.
-We didn’t want to bankrupt ourselves or get overly stressed about the whole thing (though it’s impossible not to be stressed about table planning) but I wanted to make it really personal, a bit different and a right good bash for our friends and family.
+We didn’t want to bankrupt ourselves or get overly stressed about the whole thing (though it’s impossible not to be stressed about table planning) but I wanted to make it really personal, a bit different and a right good bash.

-Sadly I’m not one of those Pinterest brides and the thought of handcrafting bunting was not for me.
+I’m not one of those Pinterest brides (fair play if you are, but I get too jealous and want EVERYTHING) and the thought of handcrafting bunting was not for me.
 Instead I knew the one thing I could offer our guests was, well, words.
+Words and lots of booze (we had a lot of Scottish guests).

 It’s not often you get the chance to tell your friends, family or even your partner how much you love them.
 Certainly not when you’re sober.
 And generally not in any thought-through or considered way.

-The theme of the speech played with the idea Roger was a bit of a wannabe hippy (you know, the middle class sort who still shops in Waitrose).
+The theme of my speech played with the idea my new husband was a bit of a wannabe hippy (you know, the middle class sort who still shops in Waitrose).
 I set up the notion that by marrying him I was essentially joining a commune and all the guests were invited too!

-On the day, my mum also gave a short speech (my dad had passed away a few years previously) and Roger’s sister gave the best, rather ‘edgy’, speech of the evening (don’t think the grans got the penis reference luckily).
-Still, Roger (the groom) didn’t feel too bad about the girls stealing the show.
+On the day, my mum also gave a short speech (my dad had passed away a few years previously) and my new sister-in-law gave the best, rather ‘edgy’, speech of the evening (don’t think the grans got the penis reference luckily).
+Still, my groom didn’t feel too bad about the girls stealing the show.
 I kindly let him announce I was three months pregnant in his speech which was a surprise to most of the guests.
-And yes, the bump was a girl so it really was girl-power at it’s best I guess.
+And yes, the bump was a girl so it really was #grlpwr at it’s best I guess.

 The Bride Speech Revolution